ietf-wg-dmarc/draft-ietf-dmarc-failure-reporting/draft-ietf-dmarc-failure-reporting.md

 ```

 The Source-Port field definition is given by [@!RFC6692]

+In the final MIME entity, the local-parts of To and From addresses are
+reported unredacted.
+Since we know that the local parts are PII, we
+can reduce the privacy risk by redacting them.
+In the example, the
+report generator could have replaced "users" with "lRLxexey" and
+"author" with "RT47aVey" throughout the entity.

 If the body of the message is not included, the last MIME entity
 would have "Content-Type: text/rfc822-headers" instead of message/rfc822.